hub714/multi-region-workshop/lab-3-mr-prep/README.md

 ### Infrastructure Replication
 At the beginning of the workshop, you used AWS CloudFormation to create the infrastructure.
 We'll do the same thing now to replicate it, but we'll enter in a different parameter.

-1. Create the AWS CloudFormation stack in your secondary region First we will replicate the main infrastructure using a new CloudFormation stack:
+1\.
+Create the AWS CloudFormation stack in your secondary region First we will replicate the main infrastructure using a new CloudFormation stack:

 <pre>
+$ cd ~/environment/multi-region-workshop
 $ aws cloudformation deploy --stack-name second-region --template-file cfn/core.yml --capabilities CAPABILITY_NAMED_IAM CAPABILITY_AUTO_EXPAND --region us-east-1
 </pre>